ShamariFeaster/structureJS/README.md

 `data-config` - (optional) If you wish to use your own directory structure, modules available to all other modules (utilities for example), or gloabl scripts (jQuery for example) you use a config file and declare its name here.
 It doesn't have to be "config", it can be called whatever you want. **Must be in the directory specified in `config.structureJS_base`.**

-`data-uglify` - (optional) When true, your app is combined, minified, & mangled using UglifyJS then downloaded right in your browser.
+`data-uglify-target` - (optional) This attribute tells structureJS to combine and/or minify a single file, a groups of files, or your entire app using UglifyJS right in your browser.
+The results can be downloaded, output to the console, opened in new windows - whatever you choose.

-`data-is-combined` - (optional) When true, set `src` attribute to the result of the uglification decribed above and your app will use the compressed version.

 The typical directory structure looks like:
 ```